 Missing teen Brissa Romero's car found in Chicago area pond, but no body recovered

 VERNON HILLS, Ill.
-(CBS) -- Crews have recovered a car from a retention pond in Vernon Hills as authorities search for a teenage girl from Carpentersville who has been missing for a week.
+(CBS) -- Crews on Monday recovered a car from a retention pond in Vernon Hills as authorities search for a teenage girl from Carpentersville who has been missing for a week.

 Police said they believe Brissa Romero was in the Nissan Rogue when it went into the water, but they have yet to find her body.